-We had cash and cash equivalents of \$24.8 million as of December 31, 2016, consisting of cash in non-interest bearing accounts in highly rated financial institutions in the United States and Ireland.
+We had cash and cash equivalents of \$8.5 million as of December 31, 2017, consisting of cash in non-interest bearing accounts in highly rated financial institutions in the United States and Ireland and money market accounts.

 We contract with CROs and contract manufacturers globally.
 We may be subject to fluctuations in foreign currency rates in connection with certain of these agreements.
 Transactions denominated in currencies other than the functional currency are recorded based on exchange rates at the time such transactions arise.
-As of December 31, 2016, substantially all of our liabilities were denominated in U.S. dollars.
-Net foreign currency gains and losses did not have a material effect on our results of operations for the year ended December 31, 2016.
+As of December 31, 2016 and 2017, substantially all of our liabilities were denominated in U.S. dollars.
+Net foreign currency gains and losses did not have a material effect on our results of operations for the years ended December 31, 2016 and 2017.